• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 Joe mediates full-time and specializes solely in divorce mediation in order to devote the necessary time and attention required to be the best divorce mediator he can be.
 He is also a well-respected authority in the mediation community.

-In addition to maintaining professional memberships with the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, the Washington Mediation Association and the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), he is a former adjunct instructor for Northwestern University's 40-hour divorce mediation training course.
+In addition to maintaining professional memberships with the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, the Washington Mediation Association, the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), the Pennsylvania Council of Mediators, and the NY State Council on Divorce Mediation, he is a former adjunct instructor for Northwestern University's and the New Jersey Association for Professional Mediators (NJAPM) 40-hour divorce mediation training courses.

 Joe takes an active approach to mediation because he finds that this approach best guides couples to a mutually agreeable settlement in a timely and cost-effective manner and keeps them out of financially ruinous and emotionally devastating litigation.